protocol/co2_storage_schemas/Schemas/Instructions.md

 These data types correspond to the [Form Element case statements here](https://github.com/protocol/co2-storage/blob/main/client/web/src/mixins/form-elements/update-form.js
 ).
-If your schema requires datatypes that are not currently supported, please request for a new datatype and tag [@mjohnson518](https://github.com/mjohnson518).
+If your schema requires data types that are not currently supported, please request for a new data type and tag [@mjohnson518](https://github.com/mjohnson518).